URiem/portfolio-project-3/README.md

 #### Intial Stage

-At the initial stage the application will include a introductary section where the user can choose from a few option for further information, such as instructions, information on average typing speeds, informationn on how to improve their typing skills.
+At the initial stage the application will include a main menu where the user can choose from a few option for further information, such as instructions, information on average typing speeds, informationn on how to improve their typing skills.
+The user can also opt to create a username and score sheet to record results, they can review old results and delete a previously created and populated score sheet.
 Then the user will be able to run the test and see immediate feedback in the form of a typing speed in characters/mintues and words/minute as well as a percentage accuracy.
-The user can then choose to return to the beginning and run the test again.

 #### Future Additions

-In a future edition of the application the user will be able to save their scores in a google spread sheet and monitor progress.
+In a future edition of the application the user will be able to access ChatGPT to create custom text to type.

 ### Structure